 Hungary is such an underrated country.

-Whenever people talk about their favourite places in Europe, I rarely hear Hungary receiving so much as a mention.
+Whenever people discuss their favourite places in Europe, I rarely hear Hungary receiving so much as a mention.
 Everyone’s always so focused on Paris and Rome and London and Madrid.
-Having now spent two weeks travelling within Hungary, though, I can now tell you that opting to skip this Central European country is a huge mistake.
+Having now spent two weeks travelling within Hungary, though, I can now tell you that opting to skip over this Central European country is a huge mistake, and Budapest has just as much to offer as the more well-known capital cities of Europe.

-Hungary has so much to offer those who make the effort to visit, and I count it among my favourite countries in the continent.
+Hungary has a ton to discover for those who make the effort to visit, and I count it among my favourite countries in the continent.

 When I first travelled to Hungary, I was just one month into my round-the-world adventure and I’ll be honest with you and confess that I wasn’t impressed.
 I chose one of the worst spots around Lake Balaton to base myself and Budapest just didn’t grab me — probably because it was 35°C when I visited.